Grand Rapids, Michigan: Climate

 The coldest maximum temperature on record was -6 F in 1899, whereas the most recent subzero Fahrenheit daily maximum was -2 F in 1994.
 During the reference period of 1991 to 2020, the coldest daily maximum on average was 11 F. Summer nights influenced by the lake can be hot and muggy on occasion.
 The warmest night on record was 82 F in 1902 and lows above 72 F have been measured in every month between April and October.
 On average, the warmest low of the year stood at 74 F for the 1991–2020 normals.

+The most recent record set was the February record high of 73 F, which was recorded on February 27, 2024.

 In April 1956, the western and northern portions of the city and its suburbs were hit by a violent tornado which locally produced F5 damage and killed 18 people.

 With the Grand River flowing through the center of Grand Rapids, the city has been prone to floods.
-From March 25 to 29, 1904, more than one-half of the entire populated portion of the city lying on the west side of the river was completely underwater, over twenty-five hundred houses, affecting fourteen thousand persons, being completely surrounded.
+From March 25 to 29, 1904, more than one-half of the entire populated portion of the city lying on the west side of the river was completely underwater, over 2,500 houses, affecting 14,000 persons, being completely surrounded.
 On March 28, the river registered at 19.6 ft, more than 2 ft above its highest previous mark.

 More than one-hundred years later, the 2013 Grand Rapids flood occurred from April 12 to 25, 2013, with the river cresting at 21.85 ft on the 21st, causing thousands of residents to evacuate their homes and over $10 million in damage.